CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/dark-minions.md

 #### Placement of cards "off to the side" (_Clarification_)

 Certain cards and effects require other cards be placed "off to the side" (for example, _Sacrifice of Form_ from _Middle-earth: The Wizards_).
 Cards placed off to the side are placed on the playing surface off to the side of the normal area of play.
 Such cards are kept with their host permanent-event that caused this effect.
-Any card placed off to the side absolutely cannot be targeted or otherwise affected by the game exceot bv cards that specifically affect cards placed "off to the side."
+Any card placed off to the side absolutely cannot be targeted or otherwise affected by the game except by cards that specifically affect cards placed "off to the side."

 <hr id="page1">